-Migration is a desperate measure: remember the Pilgrim Fathers, the Italians, the Irish, and all the others who came here.
+Migration is a desperate measure: remember the Pilgrims, the Italians, the Irish, and all the others who came here.
 Nobody really wants to leave their home country, their culture and their language to start all over again.
 In the case of refugees from violence, political chaos, and religious madness, we should surely offer them a safe place to live in our vast open spaces.

 In the case of economic migrants it’s more difficult, just because there are potentially so many of them.
 Hundreds of millions of people live in extremely poor countries and would prefer, very reasonably, to be somewhere else.
 Most of them have their eyes fixed on what is loosely called, “the West” – mainly North America and Western Europe.

 What makes the West so irresistible is not reality, but a fantasy.
 Western television series and movies dominate the global market.
 They show a life of infinite wealth and leisure, huge homes full of gleaming appliances that nobody ever seems to clean or use, big cars, perfect weather, and a population of beautiful, well-dressed people who spend their lives involved in personal problems of stunning triviality, and who never seem to work.
 We tantalize the poor people of the world every day with images of a fantastical place that doesn’t exist, any more than the Land of Oz exists.
 If we set out deliberately to create dissatisfaction and unrealistic expectations over the entire planet, we couldn’t do better.
 No wonder so many people want to come here.
 No wonder they don’t try to change things at home.
 Why bother, when a ready-made earthly paradise is just over the western (or northern) horizon?